chrisburnell/chrisburnell.com/about.md

 If you talk to anyone who knows me well, they will tell you I’m absolutely obsessed with the web, and it’s <s>almost</s> unhealthy.
 It’s <s>almost</s> sad how excited I can get about semantic code, web standards and best practices, code architecture and organistion, sharing ideas, open source and collaboration, clean and accessible user interfaces, typography, user experience, oh, and <em>CSS</em>.

-I also play the piano from time to time.
+I also play the piano and bake bread from time to time.

 {% include heading.html id="get-in-touch" title="Want to get in touch?" %}